 Sports bras are not “one-size fits all”.
 If you are C/D cup or larger, look for a sports bra with plenty of adjustability.
-The 2XU High Impact Support Bra, Ultimate Endurance Bra and Contour Support Bra can all be tightened and loosened through the straps as well as through the centre back closure on the underband (3 options of hook and eye/butterfly clasp).
+The 2XU High Impact Support Bra can be tightened and loosened through the straps as well as through the centre back closure on the underband (3 options of hook and eye/butterfly clasp).
 The 2XU Tri Bra has a slip-free adjustable racer back strap as well as adjustable hook and loops on the underband at the side seam.

 A non-underwire (soft-cup) bra is usually a better option, as breasts move with exercise and breast tissue is not designed to tolerate underwire digging into it.
 2XU uses panelling rather than wire to ensure a more comfortable fit.
 This should follow the natural crease of the breast rather than resting on it or digging in.
 You should only be able to fit two fingers under the underband – more than this or the back of the bra rising means the bra is too big.

 These should be snug, but not super-tight.
 Look for straps that are padded for comfort so they don’t dig into your shoulders.